mike-ward/mike-ward.github.io/markdownedit.md

   - Only supports CommonMark
   - Single document Interface
-  - Syntax highlighting does not recognize multiple-line constructs.
+  - <s>Syntax highlighting does not recognize multiple-line constructs.
 It uses regular expressions which don't understand the underlying Markdown constructs.
-I'm hoping as CommonMark matures that a syntax parser (like PEG) will emerge.
+I'm hoping as CommonMark matures that a syntax parser (like PEG) will emerge.</s>
   - I wrote it ;)

 <button onclick="load_disqus('markdownedit', 'Markdown Eit');" class="pure-button">Comments</button>